Sage-Bionetworks/sage-monorepo/docs/enable-sso-with-keycloak.md

 5. Specify the Client ID and Client Secret in the `Add Google provider`.
 6. Click on `Add`.

-## Log in to the Challenge Registry with a Google account
+## Log in to the OpenChallenges with a Google account

 1. Click on `Log In`.
 2. The option to sign in with Google should now be available.
 Click on `Google`.